tawana0518/A03/README.md

 13. Once you click that button, at the top of the screen it will state "Download for *processing system*" for example, "Download for macOS"
 14. There are several options for installing Git on your processing family. *Note that any non-source distributions are provided by third parties, and may not be up to date with the latest source release.
 15. For my MacOS, I decided to use Homebrew in order to install Git.
-16. First, you will have to click the hyphanated link for homebrew or follow this link: https://brew.sh/
+16. First, you will have to click the hypherlinked word for homebrew or follow this link: https://brew.sh/
 17. From there, you will see a mug at the top of the screen showing that you are about to install Homebrew.
 Homebrew is used as a missing package manager for macOS or Linux.
 18. Under "Install Homebrew" you will copy the script /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)".
 Then open the macOS Terminal and paste it into the Terminal.
 Hit return.
 19. The script explains what it will do then pauses before it does it.
 Click return.